St George's School, Edinburgh: Engineering club

-International Programme

-The school has a well established exchange programme with partner schools in Australia, Canada, Chile, Germany, South Africa, Spain and the United States.
-The school also runs digital exchanges with partner schools across the world where students collaborate on curriculum projects.

 British Council’s International School Award (2017–2020)

 In 2019 the school was awarded a two year grant to run an Erasmus + programme entitled Community and Culture.
 This allows girls currently in S2 (Upper 4) to work collaboratively with students in Austria and Italy.
 Students will visit each other’s schools and learn more about what community and culture mean for them.

 Links with boys schools

 Many events are held in conjunction with the long standing Edinburgh boys' school, Merchiston Castle School.